cdanis/emojifs/README.md

 Like most Python packages, just `pip install emojifs`, or you can `git clone` the repo and `python setup.py install`.

-Probably want to do either of the above inside a venv.
+You probably want to do either of the above inside a venv.

 If you have [`poetry`](https://python-poetry.org/) installed, then `poetry install` will work great.